 - Working Families also has information on working from home.

 - For foundations that raise funds from the public, the Institute of Fundraising is helping charities think through the challenges posed, as well as resources to support wellbeing.

-- The National Cyber Security Centre also has guidance for organisations working from home.
+- The National Cyber Security Centre also has guidance on staying safe online when working from home.

 - This blog from Dafne has some ideas for working from home.